wingedrhino/DistroSetup/termux/README.md

 it on a bunch of old Android phones and treat them like tiny low powered servers.

+## Initial Install

+Due to a problem that should be resolved by the time Termux hits v1.0, you need to install Termux through [F-Droid](https://f-droid.org/) instead of Google Play Store.

+So head over to F-Droid, download its APK, install it (you might need to say yes when asked if you'd like to install an app from an unknown source), open it, pull down, and wait for the package list to refresh.

+Type `termux` in the searchbar.

+Install the following packages:

+* Termux
+  * Bare minimum; you'd need this to run Linux apps
+* Termux:Widget
+  * Allows you to launch scripts placed inside `~/.shortcuts` from the Android homescreen.
+VERY nifty!
+* Termux:API
+  * Exposes phone's features through CLI APIs in the terminal, accessible via shell scripts.
+* Termux:Float
+  * Not super useful; this lets you place termux inside a floating window.
+    You'd probably appreciate this more in a tablet than on a phone.
+* Termux:Boot
+  * Allows termux to startup at boot.
+* Termux:Styling
+  * Extra themes for Termux.

+Launch Termux.

 ## Static IP

 Make sure your household WiFi router's DHCP server assigns the same IP to the